olucasmf/AutoSAM/README.md

 ## 📜 License

-AutoSAM is released under the same license as the original [Steam Achievement Manager](https://github.com/gibbed/SteamAchievementManager).
+This project is licensed under the terms specified in the `LICENSE.txt` file.
 See `LICENSE.txt` for full details.

 ---